9uant-brain/FET-Compressor-Build/README.md

  <img src=asset/waveform.jpg width="80%" height="80%">
 </p>

-Let's assume audio input is sinewave.
-Then sinewave also goes to sidechain path.
-That's waveform A. A inverted through inverting opamp, that's B. If B passed through diode, become C. As diodes allow to pass voltages above Voltage Forward, the singals below than VF are cut.
-Same thing happens on D, difference is A has been cut down instead of B. C and D merged into E because they meet at the node.
-And that signal goes to FET gate.
+Let's assume the audio input is a sine wave.
+That sine wave also travels through the sidechain path — we'll call that waveform A. A is then inverted through an inverting op-amp, becoming waveform B. When B passes through a diode, it becomes waveform C, since diodes only allow voltages above their forward voltage (VF) to pass — anything below VF is clipped.

+The same thing happens with waveform D, except this time it's waveform A (not B) that's being clipped.
+Then, C and D are merged into waveform E at a common node.
+This final waveform E is what goes to the FET gate.

-It works as kind of retifier.
-But, why this structure is needed?
-First, lets assume that we directly control fet gate with waveform A. It will compress(open channel) only upper side of singal.
-Because JFET open its channel only when Vgs getting lower than 0.
-As lower side means minus voltage, jfet will close the channel rather than open it.
-So, it's essential to convert waveform from A to E.
+In effect, this functions as a kind of rectifier.
+But why is this structure necessary?

+Imagine we directly control the FET gate with waveform A. In that case, only the upper half of the wave would cause compression (i.e., open the FET channel).
+That’s because a JFET opens wider when Vgs gets closer to 0.
+Since the lower half of the sine wave is already negative, it would actually close the channel rather than open it.
+That’s why converting waveform A into waveform E is essential — it ensures the gate receives a proper, unipolar control signal.

-Also, BAT43 diodes are used, not only for retifying but because they have lower VF.
-If VF was too high, most of signal gonna be cut.
-And FET only works when high signals come in.
+Also, BAT43 diodes are used not only for rectification, but because they have a low forward voltage.
+If VF were too high, much of the signal would be lost — and the FET only responds to relatively high gate signals.

 ### Time domain